Ian Happ Player Props: Cubs vs. Nationals

-The Chicago Cubs, including Ian Happ (.343 slugging percentage in past 10 games, including zero homers), battle starter MacKenzie Gore and the Washington Nationals at Nationals Park, Monday at 7:05 PM ET.
+On Tuesday, Ian Happ (.394 slugging percentage in past 10 games, with no homers) and the Chicago Cubs face the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Marlins.
+In his last appearance, he reached base in both of his plate appearances against the Nationals.

 Ian Happ Game Info & Props vs. the Nationals